xinwenfu/VChat_GMON_SEH/README.md

 	<img src="Images/I10.png" width=600>

 4. Now we can modify the exploit program to reflect the program [exploit2.py](./SourceCode/exploit2.py), and run the resulting exploit against VChat.
+If this is successful we will have overflown the SEH Record and modified the handler's pointer to a series of `B`s.
+This allows us to crash crash the program when the overflow occurs and see if the register contains all `B`s; as that tells us we have successfully aligned our overflow.
    * We do this to validate that we have the correct offset for the return address!

 		<img src="Images/I11.png" width=600>